Rhône Group

-Rhône Group L.L.C. is a global private equity firm with approximately $11 billion of assets under management, specializing in mergers and acquisitions, leveraged buyouts, recapitalizations, and partnerships with particular focus on European and trans-Atlantic investments.
+Rhône Group L.L.C. is an American private equity firm with approximately $11 billion of assets under management, specializing in mergers and acquisitions, leveraged buyouts, recapitalizations, and partnerships with particular focus on European and trans-Atlantic investments.
 Rhône also offers financial advisory services, strategic alliances, joint partnerships, and business valuation services.
 Rhone Group was listed in 2013 to 2014 by Preqin as the 'Most Consistent Performing Private Equity Fund Manager' based on both its multiple and IRR of all 3 funds in the top quartile ranking.

 Rhône is headquartered at the International Building at Rockefeller Center in New York City, with additional offices in London and Paris.
 Rhône was founded in 1995 by billionaire investors Robert Agostinelli and Steven Langman.
 The pair have been managing Rhône since inception.
 The company tends to invest in energy, materials, industrials, retailing, consumer staples, healthcare, and financial sectors.
 The company is a U.S. Securities and Exchange Commission registered investment advisor.
 Investors include government and private sector pension and retirement funds, charitable foundations, university endowments, insurance companies, family savings and sovereign wealth funds.
 It focuses primarily on investments in European and trans-Atlantic companies.